 Legalities Surrounding Home Disclosures

 First of all, here at the Gregory Real Estate Group, we are realtors, not lawyers.
-If you are planning a real estate transaction we have the experience and expertise to help guide you through the full property disclosure process, but if you have special conditions or concerns we also advise consulting with a legal professional.
+If you are planning to sell a home we have the experience and expertise to help guide you through the full property disclosure process.
+However, if you have special conditions or concerns we also advise consulting with a legal professional.

 One thing we do know is, anyone can sue another, with or without good reason.
 Do a Google search for “real estate disputes” and you’ll see for yourself.
-Just remember, as the seller, you have certain responsibilities and ignorance is no excuse.
+Just remember, as the seller, you have certain responsibilities and claiming ignorance won’t work.
 The bottom line is, if you sell your home and later a problem develops, you could be held responsible.
-Again, please consult with your attorney to learn of any risks associated with your real estate transaction or disclosure statements.
+Again, if you are unsure or have reason to be concerned about disclosure, consult with your attorney.

 Research the Neighborhood and HOA

 If you’re the buyer or the seller, we encourage you to conduct your own research about the local neighborhood, local HOA, schools and more.
-Unfortunately, if you’re the seller you’re expected to be aware of what’s going on with your neighbors, local homeowner’s association, schools, etc!
+If you’re the seller you’re expected to be aware of what’s going on with your neighbors, local homeowner’s association, schools, etc!

-Home Seller’s Disclosure Example: Recently construction had begun on our local Castaic High School, and because this was such a large project and located within a residential neighborhood, sellers were required to disclose the fact that construction was in progress and expected to last a period of time.
+Recently a large construction project had begun on a new High School.
+Because this was such a large project and located within a residential neighborhood, sellers were required to disclose the fact that construction was in progress and expected to last a period of time.
 That’s because of any potential problems the buyer might encounter as a result of the construction.
-This might include things such as grading, dust, noise, road work, etc. As the home seller, you might think disclosing something like this was absolutely ridiculous, but the state of California takes property disclosure seriously, so you must too!
+This might include things such as grading, dust, noise, road work, etc. As the home seller, you might think disclosing something like this was unnecessary, but the law takes property disclosure very seriously, so you must too!